 - We recognise that all matters relating to Child Protection are confidential.
-The Executive Principal or Designated Safeguarding Lead will disclose any information about a student to other members of staff on a 'need to know' basis only. - All staff must be aware that they must respect student confidentiality and must not discuss Child Protection cases with anyone other than the designated person and be mindful of casual conversations when discussing students. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children / young people. - $\circ~$ All staff must be aware that they cannot promise a child / young person that they will keep secrets. - Child protection information will be sent through a secure electronic system or courier if required.
+The Associate Principal /Head of School or Designated Safeguarding Lead will disclose any information about a student to other members of staff on a 'need to know' basis only. - All staff must be aware that they must respect student confidentiality and must not discuss Child Protection cases with anyone other than the designated person and be mindful of casual conversations when discussing students. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children / young people. - All staff must be aware that they cannot promise a child / young person that they will keep secrets. - Child protection information will be sent through a secure electronic system or courier if required.
 Student Child Protection records will not be sent by post.

-All staff must read and sign to say that they have received a copy of the following documents:-
+All staff must read and sign to say that they have received training in order to understand and discharge their role and responsibilities as set out in KCSiE Part one (or annexe A if appropriate) and received a copy of the following documents: